saptarshibasu/aws-study/README.md

   * Joins and subqueries not allowed
   * Files can be compressed with GZIP or BZIP2
   * Works with file format CSV, JSON, Parquet
+* Amazon S3 Glacier automatically encrypts data at rest using Advanced Encryption Standard (AES) 256-bit symmetric keys
+* To host a static website the S3 bucket will have the same name as the domain or subdomain
+* S3 notification feature enables the user to receive notifications when certain events happen in a bucket.
+S3 supports following destinations
+  * Amazon SNS
+  * Amazon SQS
+  * AWS Lambda

 ## Cloudfront